 You can prevent the storage of cookies by preventing the acceptance of cookies via this website in your web browser settings.
 If you do not accept cookies, however, in individual cases this can lead to considerable restrictions in the functionality of our website.

-The IP address transmitted by your browser as part of Google Analytics is not combined with other Google data.
 Since IP anonymisation is also activated on this website, your IP address will be shortened before it is transferred to the USA within the European Union or in other states party to the Agreement on the European Economic Area.
 In the event that personal data is transferred to the USA, Google has undertaken to comply with the EU-US Privacy Shield .

 The legal basis for the described data processing is Art.
 6 para.
 1 p.
 1 (f) GDPR, based on our legitimate interest in the demand-oriented design and continuous optimisation of our website.
 The data collected using Google Analytics is stored for a period of 38 months and is then completely deleted or made anonymous.